Good Map Design & Semiological Errors#

 Caution

-DO NOT represent quantitative stock character/data with a solid colour.
+Be cautious when representing quantitative data with a solid colour.

 You lose the order relationship between the data (a circle can be twice as big as another one, a colour cannot be “twice as dark”)